 For example, you will want an introductory (home) page, a page that tells more about your and/or your company (an about page), and a contact page for people to reach you.
 If you are selling one or more products, you may also want a product page, or if you are a service-based business, you probably would want a services page to outline the services you offer.
 You may also want some additional pages depending on the scope of your company.

 At that point, all you need to do is take it step by step to write the content.
 At Alt Creative, we can help you fill in some of the elements.
 For example, we can help you determine what types of things you should mention in your “About” page, or how to best layout your products on your “Products” page.
-If a client still finds writing the content overwhelming, or maybe just doesn’t have the time to craft well written website copy, we have a wonderful copywriter that we partner who specializes in high-impact website copy.
+If a client still finds writing the content overwhelming, or maybe just doesn’t have the time to craft well written website copy, we specialize in writing high-impact website copy.